landewill/IS477/README.md

-# IS477
+# IS477 Fall 2025
-UIUC IS 477 Course Repo
+UIUC IS 477 Course Repo for Semester-long Group Project Will Lande and Emil Tomic